 Paying a solar cleaning company or a window washing company might be your best option in several situations.
 For some homeowners, their roof may be difficult to access or be built at a steep angle.

 In these cases, it’s better to avoid the injury and accident risks and pay the small fee to get a professional crew who has all the equipment necessary to safely clean your panels.
 Another reason to pay someone else to clean your panels is because you simply don’t have the time.
 Although it doesn’t take more than a couple hours, some homeowners simply don’t have the desire to take the time to clean their solar panels.
 In those cases, professionals are great because they are low hassle and will come in and get the job done with little questions asked.

-Lastly, there are lots of skeptics who don’t believe that a routine solar cleaning makes a difference to the panel’s overall production.
+Lastly, there are lots of skeptics who don’t believe a routine solar cleaning makes a difference to the panel’s overall production.
 By hiring out a professional who will carry out the best job possible, these skeptics can determine whether the wash was worth it, and if it was, they can clean their panels in the future and avoid paying a fee to the pros.

-In the end, Blue Raven Solar recommends that homeowners monitor their systems production and make sure to take care of their panels, whether that means rainfall is enough or if they need to wash them on their own or pay a solar cleaner to get the job done!
+In the end, Blue Raven Solar recommends homeowners monitor their systems production and make sure to take care of their panels, whether that means rainfall is enough or if they need to wash them on their own or pay a solar cleaner to get the job done!